wotcity/simple-websocket-broker/README.md

 ## Discussion

-There are various ways to get involved with .CITY Websocket Broker.
+There are various ways to get involved with Simple Websocket Broker.
 We're looking for help identifying bugs, writing documentation and contributing codes.

-Most of the .CITY Websocket Broker developers, users and contributors are at WeChat group or IRC channel.
+Most of the Simple Websocket Broker developers, users and contributors are at WeChat group or IRC channel.
 You can find us in the [#wotcity](http://webchat.freenode.net/?channels=wotcity) IRC channel on irc.freenode.net.
 You can get information of how to join WeChat group at [#wotcity](http://webchat.freenode.net/?channels=wotcity).

 ## How to Report Bugs

-Bugs are reported via [https://github.com/wotcity/dotcity-websocket-broker](https://github.com/wotcity/dotcity-websocket-broker).
+Bugs are reported via [https://github.com/wotcity/simple-websocket-broker](https://github.com/wotcity/simple-websocket-broker).

 ## License